 Plastic is good for some things, right?
 Like keeping us dry in the rain.
 A few months ago, Treehugger posted an article about eco-friendly umbrellas ranging from those made from recycled plastic to one touted as the first biodegradable umbrella.
 So when my little blue umbrella broke, I considered replacing it with one of those — until I remembered that the most eco-friendly choice would be to repair the one I have!

 The problem: One of the umbrella’s ribs was broken.
-(I now know it’s called a rib after finding an online diagram called Parts of an Umbrella.)
+(I now know it’s called a rib after Googling “parts of an umbrella.”)

 Upon close inspection, I could see that a Springy Part A needed to go back into Straight Part B.

 But how to hold them together?
 Michael came up with the brilliant idea of using a straightened paperclip.
 And voilà!